dmmikkel/lokalise-key-push/README.md

 # lokalise-key-push

-GitHub Action that pushes new translations keys to Lokalise
+Lets you automatically push new language keys to your Lokalise.co project.

 ## How to use
 ```